-A person has the freedom to do things that will not, neither in theory nor in practice, be prevented by other forces and Exploitation is not present even in the smallest approach.
+A person shall have the freedom to do things that will not be prevented by other forces and Exploitation shall not be present even in the smallest approach.

 In alchemy, the term chrysopoeia means transmutation into gold.
 It symbolically indicates the creation of the philosopher’s stone and the completion of the Great Work.
 Yes, gold can be created from other elements but the process requires nuclear reactions and is so expensive that you currently cannot make money by selling the gold that you create from other elements.